What are the investment charges?

 This is our annual charge for holding any investment funds that you’ve picked from our selection of ready-made funds, our experts' shortlist or our full fund list.
 Read more about these funds options.
 It also applies to any money in your cash account – more on that below.
 It’s never more than 0.40% per year.

-The exact amount you pay is based on the total value of investments you hold through our online investment service, which combines our SIPP, Stocks & Shares ISA and Investment Account.
+The exact amount you pay is based on the total value of fund investments you hold through our Aviva Wealth platform, which combines our SIPP, Stocks & Shares ISA and Investment Account.

 So, if you had £40,000 in our Stocks & Shares ISA, and another £60,000 in our SIPP, your total invested value would be £100,000.